pivot-access-ltd/bma-offline-docs/src/about-machines.md

 2.`results`: A dictionary of results.
 The key may map to a results key defined as embedded YAML within the script.
 The value of each result must be a string or a list of strings.

-Optionally, a script may define what results to return in the YAML file in the metadat fields..
+Optionally, a script may define what results to return in the YAML file in the metadata fields..
 The `results` field should contain a dictionary of dictionaries.
 The key for each dictionary is a name which is returned by the results YAML.
 Each dictionary may contain the following two fields:

 1. `title` - The title for the result, used in the UI.